Skip to main content

 {

-"title": "Datadog",
+"name": "Datadog",

-"icon": "simple-icons:datadog",
+"icon": "simple-icons:datadog"

 "url": "https://app.datadoghq.com/dashboard/example",